wdi-sf-july/rails_console_lab/readme.md

 ### Tasks to create

-1. Using the new/save syntax, create a student a first and last name and an age
+1. Using the new/save syntax, create a student, first and last name and an age
 2. Save the student to the database
 3. Using the find/set/save syntax update the student's first name to taco
 4. Delete the student (where first_name is taco)